HLT-ISTI/LeQua2022_scripts/Readme.md

 The easiest way to create a valid submission file is by means of the class `ResultSubmission` defined in [data.py](data.py).
 See the following section in which some useful functions are discussed.

+Result files should be submitted to CodaLab (further details TBA).

 ## Utilities